-The SCHC chairperson shall consult with the director of OEO/AA, chairperson of SCAFFR, or Research Integrity Officer as the chairperson deems appropriate to facilitate fair and prompt proceedings and the timely return of the case to the SCHC for a formal hearing on the entire matter.
+The SCHC chairperson shall consult with the director of OEO/AA or the chairperson of SCAFFR as the SCHC chairperson deems appropriate to facilitate fair and prompt proceedings and the timely return of the case to the SCHC for a formal hearing on the entire matter.
 Any reports resulting from a referral shall be made available to all parties prior to the hearing.